limeohme/js-theory/core-theory.md

 Hoisting allows functions to be safely used in code before they are declared.
 ###### Hoisting `let` & `const`
-`lets` and `consts` are hoisted without actual definition and will throw an error if you tried to reach them "above" their declaration point
+`lets` and `consts` are hoisted without initialization and will throw an error if you tried to reach them "above" their declaration point
 `ReferenceError: Cannot access 'someVariable' before initialization`

 `var`